The holiday season is about to start again.

-One of my favorite parts of this time of year is the pleasure of choosing gifts for loved ones.
-I love going into stores that sell whimsical knick-knacks and trying to find the perfect gift for a friend or family member.
-At the same time, the older I get, the more conscious I am of the long-term impact of my gifts.
-I know I certainly don’t need more knick-knacks or shiny objects around my house, and my loved ones probably don’t either (even as perfect as this would be for my fanny pack-wearing dad).
-I also know that I don’t want my gift giving to cause environmental harm by unnecessarily draining valuable natural resources or contributing to the problem of excess waste – but it’s easy to forget to be mindful of this amidst the hustle of the holidays.
+For many, one of their favorite parts of this time of year is the pleasure of choosing gifts for loved ones.
+Going into stores that sell whimsical knick-knacks and trying to find the perfect gift for a friend or family member.
+Increasingly, many of us are trying to avoid gift-giving to cause environmental harm by unnecessarily draining valuable natural resources or contributing to the problem of excess waste – but it’s easy to forget to be mindful of this amidst the hustle of the holidays.

-If you need reminding, like I do, that it’s possible to choose gifts that are both eco-friendly AND won’t collect dust on your giftee’s shelf (#winwin), consider this your reminder.
+It is possible to choose both eco-friendly gifts and not collect dust on your giftee’s shelf (#winwin).
 The possibilities for “green gifting” are limited only by your imagination.
-Here are some ideas to get you started, in the hopes of making this holiday season a simpler, greener, and maybe even more joyful one:
+Here are some ideas to get you started in the hopes of making this holiday season a simpler, greener, and maybe even more joyful one:

-Handmade gifts are generally far less resource-intensive than store-bought items, and are a sweet way to show a loved one that you care.
-Try cooking a special meal for a friend who’s going through a difficult time, or baking several loaves of your famous banana bread for coworkers.
+Handmade gifts are a sweet way to show a loved one you care.
+Try cooking a special meal for a friend who’s going through a difficult time or baking several loaves of your famous banana bread for coworkers.
 Or if food gifts aren’t up your alley, maybe a batch of DIY aromatic bath salts is more your style?
-Make friends with Pinterest, and you’ll never run out of ideas.
+Make friends with Pinterest and Etsy, and you’ll never run out of ideas.

 Encourage your loved one to reduce everyday waste by gifting them something they’ll use all the time: think reusable coffee thermoses for the coffee lovers in your life; metal or glass water bottles; bamboo utensils and cloth napkins; or silicone straws.